sujithsai-kalakonda/hello-worlld/README.md

 Demo of a repository

-This just for Software Engineering Assignment.
+This is just for Software Engineering Assignment.